Policies and Statements

 Most MathWorks products and services contain technology for license management and for the prevention of unlicensed use.
 Most MathWorks products and services also contain technology that sends user experience information to MathWorks both in the course of normal usage and in the event of a software crash.
 This technology causes the products and services to send messages to MathWorks over the Internet that contain network, device, license, and usage information.

-At the time of installation or activation, MathWorks license management software may collect network and device information including your MAC address, IP address, computer hostname and username, and operating system version.
-On an ongoing basis, when you use MathWorks products and services, MathWorks license management software may periodically collect network, device, account, license, and usage information, including which license you are associated with and which products and features you are using.
+At the time of installation or activation, MathWorks software may collect network and device information including your MAC address, IP address, computer hostname and username, and operating system version.
+On an ongoing basis, when you use MathWorks products and services, MathWorks software may periodically collect network, device, account, license, and usage information, including which license you are linked with and which products and features you are using.
 License administrators may set up accounts for licensed users and view information about use by licensed users such as which products the users have access to and whether the products have been activated.

 Most MathWorks online services require you to sign in with your MathWorks Account.
 In addition to information that we normally collect for our web site and online products and services, if you have chosen to integrate our services with a third-party service, MathWorks may store authentication information for the third-party service.